MeteorsHub/GLIA-Net/readme.md

 This is the official repository of GLIA-Net, a segmentation network for intracranial aneurysm on CTA images using pytorch.
+If you find it useful in your research, please cite our paper when avaiable (under review now).

 ![Network structure](artworks/workflow.png)